solo-io/gloo/docs/content/guides/integrations/datadog/_index.md

 ### Updating the `gateway-proxy` annotations

 First, we will publish metrics to Datadog for the Envoy proxy itself.
-To do this, we are going to edit the `gateway-proxy` deployment in Gloo Edge.
+To do this, we are going to edit the `gateway-proxy` deployment in Gloo Gateway.
 We are going to add a series of Datadog-specific annotations that alert the agent that these pods are running Envoy.
 The annotations also let Datadog know what address to use for metrics collection and any log processing rules.
 The full list of potential annotations can be found in the [Datadog documentation](https://docs.datadoghq.com/agent/kubernetes/integrations/?tab=kubernetes).

-Assuming that you have deployed Gloo Edge in the namespace `gloo-system`, run the following command:
+Assuming that you have deployed Gloo Gateway in the namespace `gloo-system`, run the following command:

 ```bash
 kubectl edit deployments -n gloo-system gateway-proxy